 Any student currently enrolled at NAU may vote in SGA elections.
-The student executive board of Student Association, also known as Student Government Association, is elected by the student body for a one-year term.
-The elections are organized by the Dean of Students Office.
+The Student Government Association is elected by the student body for a two-year term.
+The elections are organized by the Student Affairs Office.

 The five positions of SGA are as follows: